ivanm451/ivanm451/README.md

-- Interested in computational mathematics, scientific modeling, programming language design, kernel development, and microprocessor design and hacking >:).
+- Interested in computational mathematics, scientific modeling, programming language design, kernel development, embedded programming and microprocessor design and hacking >:).

 <!---
 ivanm451/ivanm451 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.